OneSila/OneSilaDocs/docs/deploying/headless backend.md

 Edit the file and adjust at a minimumm  ALLOWED_HOST, DATABASE and SECRET_KEY.
 Use the database settings you used earliers.
+AND ensure you setup CORS or your graphql will not work.  # FIMXE: Details on how to fix CORS?

 Now we can finally run the services:
 ```